 Strange Fruit, an organization that promotes and exposes minority playwrights and minority theater to diversify the UT campus and the Knoxville community.
 Strange Fruit Dance Company has been gracing the stages of UT since 2001, and is composed of dedicated dancers who are passionate about their craft, and dedicated to expressing the art of dance.

-Women of Promise is a service organization that practices charitable, educational, and motivational purposes.
+Women of Knowledge and Excellence is a service organization that practices charitable, educational, and motivational purposes.
 Women of Promise promotes these goals through social awareness on campus and in the community in order to advance women and youth.